-Atlantis Eyecare is the largest eye care practice in the Los Angeles and Orange County area, with nine locations to serve you conveniently and comfortably.
-Our world-class physicians and eye surgeons in Orange County are experts in all aspects of eye care and eye surgery, as well as leading surgeons in vision correction, cataract surgery, and laser eye surgery.
-Each of our eye surgeons are highly trained and competent at what they do.
+Atlantis Eyecare is the largest eye care practice in the Los Angeles and Orange County area, with Fifteen locations to serve you conveniently and comfortably.
+Our world-class physicians are some of the best eye surgeons around and are experts in all aspects of eye care and eye surgery, as well as leading surgeons in vision correction, cataract surgery, and laser eye surgery.
+Each of our doctors are highly trained and competent at what they do.
 When you come to Atlantis Eyecare, you can rest assured that you will receive cutting-edge treatment in a comfortable, friendly and high tech environment.

 Board-Certified Ophthalmologist Cataract/Refractive Surgeon & Oculoplastics Surgeon

 Richard Casey, M.D.
 FACS

 Board-Certified Ophthalmologist Cornea Specialist & Cataract/Refractive Surgeon

 Janet Kim, M.D.

 Donald R. Teshima, O.D.

 Mailan Tran, O.D.